 Then there are cranked (or "swan neck") poles (see graphic) which are sometimes required if the pole has to clear an obstruction, the eaves for instance.
 You can use a bigger bracket instead of, or as well as, a cranked pole.
-You should always leave a gap of about 2" to prevent high winds causing the pole to bang against the fascia and also to facilitate maintenance of the latter.
+You should always leave a gap of about 2" to prevent high winds causing the pole to bang against the fascia (or gutter) and also to facilitate maintenance of the latter.
 Cranked poles can also be used to move an aerial`s position laterally if this is required to give the antenna more of a clear path to the transmitter, or to avoid an “RF dead spot”, or keep the aerial out of any smoke.

 Approximate overall clearance on a 9”x 9” wall bracket with a cranked pole is approx 17”

 For those requiring more “off set” we have a 10ft Supercrank pole in 1.5” x 16G hot dipped galvanised steel.
 These are particularly suitable for buildings with large overhangs on the fascias.
 Fitting these is much neater than huge T & Ks and a straight pole.
 The 10ft Supercrank pole is sometimes used "upside down" to crank a pole back over the roof if birds` little presents to you are a problem.......

 All offsets are approximate, if this measurement is critical phone to check the exact figure.